Oleksii1412/tax-service-app/README.md

 Authorized users are able to:

     - use full functionality of the service such as:
-     :black_circle: view all drivers and their cars with manufacturers
-     :black_circle: add and delete new drivers, cars, manufacturers
+      -> view all drivers and their cars with manufacturers -> add and delete new drivers, cars, manufacturers

 ## Project Structure